Derinzed/MetalFury-DevBlog/about.md

 # The MetalFury Manifesto: A Design Philosophy for Game Engines

 ## Purpose
-**MetalFury is not a codebase—it’s a philosophy for building powerful, sustainable, and adaptable game engines.**
+**MetalFury is not just a codebase—it’s a philosophy for building powerful, sustainable, and adaptable game engines.**
 It is built to empower the creation of complex, simulation-rich, and system-driven games with clarity, speed, and control.
+Game and game engine code should stop being viewed as "made to work" and instead should be made with elegance and intent, with a vision for the future.

 This manifesto defines the core principles of MetalFury, independent of any specific language, framework, or implementation.